 Preparing for your appointment

-You're likely to start by first seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to an ear, nose and throat doctor (otolaryngologist).
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+You're likely to start by seeing your family doctor or a general practitioner.
+You may be referred to an ear, nose and throat doctor (otolaryngologist).
+Here's some information to help you get ready for your appointment and to know what to expect from your doctor.

 What you can do